Skip to main content

 Can I walk in for TSA PreCheck interview?

 Yes, you can walk in to a TSA PreCheck enrollment center and submit an application.
 However, scheduled appointments are prioritized.
-Consider taking the time to complete the online application to save you an unpredictable wait.
+Taking the time to complete the online application may help reduce unpredictable wait times.

 The application online is straightforward.
-You'll be able to schedule your appointment, and this improves your chance of having a brief in-person appointment.
+You can schedule your appointment, which could improve your chance of having a brief in-person appointment.
 If you walk in to apply for TSA PreCheck, you could wait a long time for an appointment or risk not being seen at all.

 What to do while you wait for TSA PreCheck interview

-After you schedule an appointment, make sure you've gathered the required documents and a way to pay the application fee.
+After you schedule an appointment, gather the required documents and a way to pay the application fee.
 Payment will be due at your appointment if you're applying for TSA PreCheck for the first time.
 As you wait for a scheduled appointment, you could also double-check that your credentials aren't about to expire.
 That would be an unpleasant surprise—showing up to your appointment only to realize your ID expired last week!

 TSA PreCheck appointments are an important verification step in the enrollment process.
 If you're considering walking in to an enrollment center, consider scheduling ahead of time.
 The online application is quite straightforward, and scheduled appointments are prioritized over walk-ins.

-Although appointments tend to be brief, be sure to bring required identification.
-It should be outlined as you complete the online application, before you schedule your appointment.
+Although appointments tend to be brief, be sure to bring your required documentationOpens overlay, provided as you complete the online application, before you schedule your appointment.

 If it's your first time applying, you'll also need to pay the application fee at the time of your appointment.
-Remember that some credit cards like Chase Sapphire Reserve provide a statement credit up to $100 as reimbursement for the fee to enroll in TSA PreCheck.
-That's true for other TTPs like Global Entry and NEXUS, as well.
+Remember that some credit cards like Chase Sapphire Reserve provide a statement credit as reimbursement for this fee.
+That's true for other TTPs like Global Entry and NEXUSOpens overlay, as well.
 To be eligible for the statement credit, you'll have to pay the fee using your Sapphire Reserve card.